Women's National Basketball Association: Media coverage

-On April 20, 2023, Ion Television signed a multi-year deal with the WNBA to air a 15-week slate of doubleheader games on Friday nights (branded as WNBA Friday Night Spotlight on ION), beginning with that year's regular season.
-It will be the first national sports broadcast carried by Ion since 2011, and marks the first ever television contract for Scripps Sports, which was founded by the E. W. Scripps Company in December 2022 to acquire sports events for Ion and the group's local television stations.
-The agreement also grants local rights to selected Ion O&Os for games involving regional WNBA teams, which stations may carry in early- or late-evening broadcast windows depending on tip-off time.
+On April 20, 2023, Ion signed a multi-year deal with the WNBA to air a 15-week slate of doubleheader games on Friday nights (branded as WNBA Friday Night Spotlight on ION), beginning with that year's regular season.
+It was the first national sports broadcast carried by Ion since 2011, and marked the first ever TV contract for Scripps Sports, which was founded by the E. W. Scripps Company in December 2022 to acquire sports events for Ion and the group's local TV stations.
+The agreement also granted local rights to select Ion O&Os for games involving regional WNBA teams, which stations may carry in early- or late-evening broadcast windows depending on tip-off time.
 The first broadcast was on May 26, 2023, when the Washington Mystics visited the Chicago Sky.
-On June 13, 2025, the WNBA announced that they have extended their agreement with Scripps Sports to continue their Friday Night Showcase package of games on Ion Television.
-On September 30, 2025, the WNBA announced that it has also entered an 11-year agreement with Versant, the cable spin-off company of NBCUniversal owned by Comcast shareholders, where its games will air on USA Network.
+On June 13, 2025, the WNBA announced they had extended their agreement with Scripps Sports to continue the Friday Night Showcase package of games on Ion.
+On September 30, 2025, the WNBA announced it had also entered an 11-year agreement with Versant, the cable spin-off company of NBCUniversal owned by Comcast shareholders, where its games would air on USA Network.

-Starting in 2026, the WNBA will begin a new 11-year agreement that will see games return to NBC Sports, with new airings on USA Sports, as well as remaining on ESPN/ABC and Amazon Prime Video.
-With this new deal, the league will distribute more than 125 games nationally (a minimum of 25 across ESPN/ABC, 50 across NBC platforms, and 30 on Prime Video) and worldwide.
-ESPN continues on as the league's All-Star and Draft broadcaster, Prime Video continues as the broadcaster for the league's Commissioner's Cup games, and NBC will pick up rights to all USA Basketball games.
-In addition, the WNBA Playoffs and Finals will see a wider distribution across the three partners, where each partner airs a first round series annually (two on ESPN/ABC and one each on NBC platforms and Prime Video), and rotates turns airing the semifinals and Finals (eight semifinals and five Finals on ESPN/ABC and seven semifinals and three Finals on NBC platforms and Prime Video).
-The WNBA also stated that they are expected to add additional media partners prior to the first year of the new deal.
+Starting in 2026, the WNBA began a new 11-year agreement in which games returned to NBC Sports, with new airings on USA Sports, as well as remaining on ESPN/ABC and Amazon Prime Video.
+With this new deal, the league distributes more than 125 games nationally (a minimum of 25 across ESPN/ABC, 50 across NBC platforms, and 30 on Prime Video) and worldwide.
+ESPN continues as the league's All-Star and Draft broadcaster, Prime Video continues as the broadcaster for the league's Commissioner's Cup games, and NBC picked up rights to all USA Basketball games.
+In addition, the WNBA Playoffs and Finals will see wider distribution across the three partners, where each partner airs a first round series annually (two on ESPN/ABC and one each on NBC platforms and Prime Video), and rotates turns airing the semifinals and Finals (eight semifinals and five Finals on ESPN/ABC and seven semifinals and three Finals on NBC platforms and Prime Video).
+The WNBA also stated they expect to add more media partners prior to the first year of the new deal.
+On March 25, 2026, the WNBA announced the league had reached a new long-term agreement with CBS Sports to broadcast 20 regular season games on CBS and Paramount+.

-Some teams offer games on local radio, while all teams have some games broadcast on local television stations:
+Some teams offer games on local radio, while all teams have some games broadcast on local TV stations: